Pradipta-Sundar-Sahoo/Documentation_Agentic_Bot_with_API_verifier/README.md

 - Geninuely , I had to make it in hurry(5hrs){deployment mein issue thha} due to some previous commitments , please consider if you like.
 - I could make it to Slack BOT easily , but really some previous commitments till 15th jan
 - Please inform me if this pleases you ,  becuase AWS ec2 cost and API cost .. i need to turn it off.
+- May have issue with prompt template , could be fixed next turn.

 ### Outputs Expected